Standing Up Against Controlling Men: What Should You Do When It’s Hard To Leave?

 Identifying the signs of a controlling relationship can be a helpful first step in making decisions that support a healthier future for you.

-Some signs to watch for that could indicate a controlling situation include verbal, emotional and physical abuse.
+Some signs of a controlling man to watch for include verbal, emotional and physical abuse.
 You also may experience urges from your partner to restrict or control how you do or say things.
 Other potentially controlling actions may include criticizing you for no reason, purposely isolating you from others, making you feel guilty or using guilt to control you and making you feel “less than”.

 Prior to instances of abuse or excessively controlling behavior, you may notice symptoms that preclude your partner’s more severe actions.
 While this can look different for everyone, common co-factors or symptomatic manifestations can include an overall lack of trust, humorous teasing disguised as criticism and implantation of feelings of doubt.

-Now that you have the information you need to potentially identify controlling behavior, you can determine if next steps need to be taken.
-If you decide that it might be appropriate for you to leave the relationship, we encourage you to read on through the next few possible steps we’ve listed below.
+Now that you have the information you need to potentially identify controlling behavior, you can determine if the next steps need to be taken.
+If you decide that it might be appropriate for you to leave a controlling partner, we encourage you to read on through the next few possible steps we’ve listed below.

 1. Determine what is holding you back